rajesh1402/linkedin-profiles/LinkedIn_Profile_Saver_Requirements.md

 - 2025-04-18: All backend automated and manual tests passed with Neon.
 Backend is complete and verified.
 Proceeding to Chrome extension implementation (Manifest V3, content/background scripts, UI).
 - 2025-04-18: Created an `extension` folder for the Chrome extension codebase.
 Scaffolded Manifest V3 config, background/content scripts, popup UI, and CSS.
 All extension code is organized and store-ready, matching requirements for modularity and maintainability.
 - 2025-04-18: Added detailed debug statements to all Chrome extension scripts (content, background, popup) for easy troubleshooting and to log all field extraction and backend interactions.
 All logs are clearly prefixed (`[ProfileSaver]`, `[BG]`, `[POPUP]`) for easy filtering in the Chrome DevTools console.
+- 2025-04-19: Updated backend to support optional 'about' and 'notes' fields in the profile model, API endpoints, and DB.
+Added migration note about short hex revision IDs and manual sync if needed.

 ---